kamilBoksa/to-do-app/README.md

 Extra features:
     - show time
-    - printing in table form
+    - printing in table form - DONE
-    - saving to file when ends
+    - saving to file when ends - DONE
-    - loading from file when program starts
+    - loading from file when program starts - DONE
     - marking task using symbols

 Each action described above should have view.